luigilupini/animation-vanilla-hover-torch-gradient/README.md

 Featuring:

-- Here six cards we pseudo radial gradient a background based on mouse position.
+- In these cards a pseudo circle gradient background lights on mouse position.

 ```html
 <div id="cards">